 Summary

 This contribution proposes to update the signalling syntax in Appendix II in order to align with the latest updates of the correspondent IETF drafts.

+Contributor's note (2014-10-27): there are a number of Editor's Notes requesting editorial updates of the Figures in Appendix II.
+This aspect is not yet addressed by this contribution, but still planned for a late revision.

+Contributor's note (2014-10-30): AVD-4654R1 provides above mentioned editorial enhancements

 There is also a new living list added related to the discussion of "SDP vs H.248" based bearer control procedures.

 1 Introduction